oneeve8/kobble-data/content/problems.md

 After I copied my items into another track, I just deleted that folder and the duplicate items.

 ### Kobble Base Tracks Issue
-I tried to tap open the items, content flashed on the Kobble view, but then disappear
+I tried to tap open the items, content flashed on the Kobble view, but then disappeared.
+After several attempts at tapping, the information finally appeared

+###